 Stereograph in arched yellow mount

 Thomas J. Nevin, June 1872.

 Verso stamped with Nevin’s Royal Arms insignia issued by Lands Dept.

 TMAG Ref: Q1994.56.2.
 Verso below

 Just as the butcher J. Callaghan displayed his government contract credentials above his shop entrance, Thomas J. Nevin would have displayed a similar sign in his studio window at 140 Elizabeth Street, Hobart and at his New Town studio.
 This is one of many extant examples of photographs printed verso with T. J. Nevin’s government contractor stamp.
-It includes the Royal Arms insignia which was required on at least one photograph per batch of 100 to signify joint copyright with the Lands and Survey Department and the Municipal Police Office, Hobart City Council, between 1865 and 1876.
+It includes the Royal Arms insignia which was required on at least one photograph per batch of 100 to signify joint copyright with the Lands and Survey Department and the Municipal Police Office, Hobart Town Hall and City Council, between 1865 and 1876.

 Death warrants 1883-4

 From Death Warrants V.D.L.
 Tasmania Supreme Court.
 Mitchell Library C203